 Master of Arts in the Field of Women's, Gender, and Sexuality Studies

-A master's degree program in women's, gender, and sexuality studies offers a grounding in both feminist theory and empirical knowledge about the condition of women in the United States and around the world.
-Students may tailor an interdisciplinary program to meet a wide array of interests in either applied women's, gender, and sexuality studies or in advanced interdisciplinary or discipline-based scholarship.
+The master of arts in the field of women's, gender, and sexuality studies program enables students to develop leadership and expertise in this growing field.
+The program's interdisciplinary curriculum focus on feminist theory, as well as social scientific and humanistic knowledge about women, gender, and sexuality in the United States and around the world.
+Students analyze discourses and structures of power, particularly as they are grounded in gender, race, sexuality, ethnicity, and nationality.
+The program may be tailored to meet a wide array of interests in either applied women's, gender, and sexuality studies or in advanced interdisciplinary or discipline-based scholarship.

-Graduates of the program apply their knowledge and skills to careers in government and as teachers, researchers, lobbyists, public affairs specialists, and advocacy organizations staff members; approximately one-third of program graduates go on to earn doctoral or other professional degrees.
+Graduates of the program apply their knowledge and skills to careers in government and nonprofit organizations as teachers, researchers, public affairs specialists, and advocacy organization leaders.
+Some go on to earn doctoral or other advanced degrees.

 Visit the program website for additional information.